-Diana P. Bratu, Associate Professor Lab Web Site:https://bratulab.wordpress.com Faculty Web Site:http://bratu.bioweb.hunter.cuny.edu |
+Diana P. Bratu, Professor Lab Web Site:https://bratulab.wordpress.com Faculty Web Site:https://bratu.bioweb.hunter.cuny.edu |

 Education: